rodrigobressan/entity_embeddings_categorical/README.md

 ## Default mode

-The usage of the default mode is pretty straightforward, you just need to input a few parameters:
+The usage of the default mode is pretty straightforward, you just need to provide a few parameters to the Config object:
-- csv_path: csv location with both features and targets (string);
-- target_type: REGRESSION, BINARY_CLASSIFICATION or MULTICLASS_CLASSIFICATION (please refer to [TargetType](https://github.com/bresan/entity_embeddings_categorical/blob/master/entity_embeddings/processor/target_type.py))
-- target_name: target/predictor name on the csv file (string);
-- train_ratio: the ratio adopted for the training (float);

 So for creating a simple embedding network that reads from file **sales_last_semester.csv**, where the target name is **total_sales**, with the desired output being a **binary classification** and with a training ratio of **0.9**, our Python script would look like this: